Anti-vaccine activists, reveling in their pandemic successes, will rally in D.C. against mandates

 The scientific case for the full range of vaccines recommended by public health authorities in the United States remains as solid as ever.
 Research has shown those vaccines — which have all but eliminated diseases that once sickened, debilitated or killed millions every year — to be safe for the vast majority of those who receive them.
 The 1998 study by Andrew Wakefield that claimed a link between a common childhood vaccine and autism, launching the modern anti-vaccination movement, was exposed as fraudulent.

 The mRNA coronavirus vaccines have proved to be some of the best ever added to physicians’ arsenal.
 As of October, according to the most recent estimates from the CDC, those who received two doses of the Pfizer-BioNTech or Moderna vaccines and a booster were 40 times less likely to die of the virus than the unvaccinated.
-There is not yet sufficient evidence to judge the vaccines’ exact level of protection against severe outcomes from the omicron variant, but early research in the United Kingdom and South Africa has been promising.
+The CDC on Friday released studies showing that the vaccines continue to provide robust protection against hospitalization from the omicron variant, even if they no longer ward off infection as effectively.

 Nevertheless, national surveys show about 1 in 5 U.S. adults remain unvaccinated.
 Among children ages 5 to 11, who became eligible for the shots in November, fewer than 20 percent are vaccinated.